 - Here, shift your cursor from the dialog box > place it on the worksheet, and press CTRL+A from the keyboard.
 This will select all the blanks.

 - After that, click on Close to close the dialog box.

 This will show the list of blanks in the selected range.
 For this dataset, the number of blanks found is 11.

 - Now, press “=” from the keyboard, and an equal sign will automatically show up in the active cell.

 - Then write the formula “=D13” in the active cell.

 Thus, you will find the result as shown.

-Furthermore, you can use the Table command from the Insert tab and utilize the nested LOOKUP formula to fill blank cells with the value above.
+Furthermore, you can use the Table command from the Insert tab and the nested LOOKUP formula to fill blank cells with the above value.

 - Firstly, select the whole data set > choose Table from the Insert tab.